 Professional interior designers notice things that most novices might not pick up on.
-This is especially true when it comes to the small décor details that can make a home look cheap (even if it isn't).
-No matter your budget or lack thereof, certain details can make a space look instantly more luxe and expensive while others do just the opposite, making even the nicest of homes seem a bit off.
+This is especially true when it comes to the small décor details that can make a home look cheap, even if they aren't.
+No matter your budget or lack thereof, certain details can make a space look instantly more luxe.

-According to Shea, the scale is one aspect that you'll want to consider carefully when planning the layout of a space.
+According to Shea, scale is one aspect that you'll want to consider carefully when planning the layout of a space.
 "If furniture isn't to scale with the room, you run into a space feeling sparse or cluttered," the designer points out.
 "It's not a good look."
 However, when you nail the perfect scale, it can make pieces look more expensive than they might actually be.

 In order to avoid this common mistake, you'll want to meticulously measure any space you're planning on decorating before making any major purchases.
 Shea recommends leaving three feet between each piece of furniture for easy mobility.
 "It also gives each piece enough room to breathe and shine on its own," the designer adds.